octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.22 - 2023-09-08 =
+* Added support for Gnomen format
+* Remember the point an import gets to so if it times out we can continue from this property/image the next time an import runs.
+This will also be reflected in the logs
+* Added documentation links to taxonomy settings pages
+* Cast all types and statuses to integers across all import formats.
+Previously there would be cases where a new property type of '16' for example would be created
+* Corrected wrong post being referenced in remove logs
+* Corrected typo in variable name passed to action

 = 2.0.21 - 2023-09-05 =
 * Added surface_area node to Kyero exports when applicable